Goalkeeper: Examples

+Football codes

 Association football

-In football, each team's goalkeeper defends their team's goal and has special privileges within the game.
+In football, each team's goalkeeper (GK) defends their team's goal and has special privileges within the game.
 The goalkeeper's main job is to stop any penetration of the ball into the goal.
-The goalkeeper is the only player in the side who may use their hands and arms to catch, throw and save the ball, but only within their own penalty area.
-Goalkeepers are required to wear a distinctive colour jersey, separate from the referee's jersey colour and either team's regular jersey colour, so the referee can easily identify them.
-There are no other specific requirements, but goalkeepers are usually allowed to wear additional protective gear such as padded clothing.
-Most goalkeepers also wear gloves to protect their hands and enhance their grip of the ball.
+The goalkeeper is the only player in the side who may use their hands and arms to catch, throw, and save the ball, but they may only do so within their own penalty area.
+Goalkeepers are required to wear a distinctive color jersey, separate from the referee's jersey color and either team's regular jersey color, so the referee can easily identify them.
+There are no other specific requirements, but goalkeepers are usually allowed to wear additional protective gear, such as padded clothing.
+Most goalkeepers also wear gloves to protect their hands and enhance their grip on the ball.
 Like every player on the pitch, they are required to wear shin guards.

-The goalkeeper is allowed to catch the ball, and is also allowed to punch or deflect the ball away from the goal.
+The goalkeeper is allowed to catch the ball and is also allowed to punch or deflect the ball away from the goal.
 The goalkeeper generally has a significant advantage on a ball high in the air by raising their arms and play the ball before an attacker can attempt a header.
-When the keeper picks up the ball, they are allowed to kick it or throw it, or to place it on the ground and play it with the feet.
-The official Laws of the Game stipulate that once the goalkeeper must redistribute the ball within six seconds after picking up the ball; however, referees often use their discretion as long as the goalkeeper is not obviously attempting to waste time.
+When the keeper picks up the ball, they are allowed to kick it or throw it, or to place it on the ground and play it with their feet.
+The official Laws of the Game stipulate that the goalkeeper must redistribute the ball within six seconds after picking it up; however, referees often use their discretion as long as the goalkeeper is not obviously attempting to waste time.
 Once the keeper establishes possession of the ball, opposing players are not allowed to attempt to play the ball and must give the goalkeeper room to attempt a kick.
-Referees usually give advantage to the an unprotected goalkeeper if a ball is in the air and both the goalkeeper and a field player of the opposing team are challenging for the ball.
+Referees usually give an advantage to an unprotected goalkeeper if a ball is in the air and both the goalkeeper and a field player of the opposing team are challenging for the ball.

-The death of Sunderland A.F.C. goalkeeper Jimmy Thorpe shaped the development of the rule by which players were no longer allowed to raise their foot to a goalkeeper with control of the ball in their arms.
+The 1936 death of Sunderland A.F.C. goalkeeper Jimmy Thorpe shaped the development of the rule by which players were no longer allowed to raise their foot to a goalkeeper with control of the ball in their arms.
 Despite winning the league that season, Sunderland's season was marked with tragedy after the young goalkeeper died as a result of a kick in the head and chest after he had picked up the ball following a backpass in a game against Chelsea at Roker Park.
 He continued to take part until the match finished, but collapsed at home afterwards and died in hospital four days later from diabetes mellitus and heart failure 'accelerated by the rough usage of the opposing team'.